Which analyst expects Yext Inc. (YEXT) to perform well in the near future? - The Dwinnex

 Ratios:

-For a deeper understanding of Yext Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.05 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 182.29.
+To gain a deeper understanding of YEXT’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.06 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 182.32.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 1.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades